Witten-Reshetikhin-Turaev invariants for 3-manifolds from Lagrangian intersections in configuration spaces: Introduction

-We define $\tilde{C}^{-k}_{n,m}$ to be the covering of $C_{n,m}$ corresponding to $\Phi$.
+The definition of this local system depends on the parameter $k$.
 Roughly speaking, the monodromy around each puncture gives us one variable and the last $\Z-$component counts the winding of particles in the configuration space.
-The variable $k$ is used for orientation purposes: the monodromies around the first $n-k$ punctures and the last $k$ punctures are counted with opposite orientations.
-The extra $3l$ punctures will play an important role in the model for the WRT- invariants.
-We use the homology of a quotient of this covering space, as follows: \begin{enumerate} \item[•] Lawrence representations $H^{-k}_{n,m,l}$ which are $\Z[x_1^{\pm 1},...,x_l^{\pm 1},y_1^{\pm 1}..., y_l^{\pm 1}, d^{\pm 1}]$-modules.\\ They come from the Borel-Moore homology of $\tilde{C}^{-k}_{n+3l,m}$ and have a $B_n-$action. \item[•] Dual Lawrence representations $H^{-k,\partial}_{n,m}$ (Definition \ref{D:4} )\\ (using the homology relative to the boundary of the same covering space) \item[•] Graded intersection pairing (Proposition \ref{P:3'} ):
+The parameter $k$ is used for orientation purposes: the monodromies of $\Phi$ around the first $n-k$ punctures and the last $k$ punctures are counted with opposite orientations.
+In our model $\bar{l}$ will be the number of link components.
+The extra $3\bar{l}$ punctures will play an important role in the model for the WRT-invariants.
+We define $\tilde{C}^{-k}_{n+3\bar{l},m}$ to be the covering of $C_{n,m}$ corresponding to $\Phi$.
+We use the homology of a quotient of this covering space (quotienting the first $n$ components of the local system towards $l$ variables, for $l \leq n$), as follows: \begin{enumerate} \item[•] Lawrence representations $H^{-k}_{n,m,\bar{l}}$ which are $\Z[x_1^{\pm 1},...,x_l^{\pm 1},y_1^{\pm 1}..., y_{\bar{l}}^{\pm 1}, d^{\pm 1}]$-modules.\\ They come from the Borel-Moore homology of $\tilde{C}^{-k}_{n+3\bar{l},m}$ and have an action of coloured braids on $n+3\bar{l}$ strands (Definition \ref{D:4}, Proposition \ref{colbr}) \item[•] Dual Lawrence representations $H^{-k,\partial}_{n,m,\bar{l}}$ (Definition \ref{D:4})\\ (using the homology relative to the boundary of the same covering space) \item[•] Graded intersection pairing (Proposition \ref{P:3'}):